Swathimuniyasamy/portfolio/README.md

-# 🌐 Swathi Dharsan — Portfolio Website
+# 🌐 Swathi M — Portfolio Website

 Welcome to my personal portfolio website!
 This site is a digital reflection of my journey, skills, and passion as a **Full Stack Developer**.
 Built with a modern tech stack and clean design principles, it showcases my resume, technical skills, projects, hobbies, and contact information.